Market

 objectives.
 This includes identification of risk, its assessment, control and monitoring at timely intervals.

-The sensitivity analyses have been prepared on the basis that the proportion of financial instruments in foreign currencies
+The sensitivity analysis have been prepared on the basis that the proportion of financial instruments in foreign currencies

 (i) Interest Rate Risk: